jmoussa/macd-stock-analyzer/README.md

 I can't take credit for all of this amazing information, so here's the link to Luke Posey's article that I based this on. https://towardsdatascience.com/implementing-macd-in-python-cc9b2280126a

+## DISCLAIMER

+The results presented here are not to be taken as financial advice with regards to how and when to pick your stocks.
+These are outputs based on an alogrithm, and any actions taken as a result of these outputs should not be done without conducting proper research and consulting professionals.